Unity-Technologies/ml-agents/docs/Training-on-Microsoft-Azure.md

 1. [Move](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/copy-files-to-linux-vm-using-scp)
     your built Unity application to your Virtual Machine.
-2. Set the `ml-agents` sub-folder of the ml-agents repo to your working directory.
+2. Set the the directory where the ML-Agents Toolkit was installed to your working directory.
 3. Run the following command:

 ```sh